pfraces-deprecated/hero-starter/README.md

 *   Diamond mines will be denoted by "DXX" where the Xs are numbers
 *   Health wells will be denoted by "WWW"

 Remember, `test_your_hero_code.js` is there for you!
-Feel free to modify it however you like--we will only ever pull in and use your `hero.js` and `helpers.js` files in each daily battle.
+Feel free to modify it however you like.

 ### Online simulator